Customer service, when done in a genuine way, can make or break a business

 Not just qualified but friendly, too.

 You know it’s so great to go into a business and work with someone that is great at their job.
 You can see the passion and all the intelligence there, but you know what’s even better?
 When they’re great at their job AND friendly in the process.
 Being helpful and friendly doesn’t mean over-the-top but taking a genuine interest in making sure your time (and probably, money) is spent in a pleasant way.
 Regardless of the position, bringing a friendly and qualified person into a workplace will increase positivity for both your customers and other employees.
+Think of the front-desk person at your dentist’s office who remembers your name and is always happy to accommodate your crazy schedules when making appointments.

 Training to customer’s needs.